nickjackolaisen/BusinessInitiaitive/services/dba-registration.md

 ---
 layout: page
 title: "DBA Registration Services"
-summary: "Get your business's official 'Doing Business As...' name here "
+summary: "Get your business's official 'Doing Business As...' name here!"
-permalink: /dba-registration/
+permalink: /services/dba-registration/
 tags: dba, dba registration, dba services
 ---

 A DBA (Doing Business As) registration allows a business to operate under a name different from its legal, registered name.

 This can offer numerous advantages for entrepreneurs and established companies alike.
-In this article, we'll explore the key benefits of DBA registration and how it can positively impact your business.

 ## Enhanced Branding Opportunities